 - Contact Cossitt Law to set up an Initial Consultation

-- Client retains Cossitt Law and is given Bankruptcy Worksheets to complete.
+- Client retains law firm and is given Bankruptcy Worksheets to complete.

-- Cossitt Law completes a rough draft of the bankruptcy papers and provides it to the client within three weeks of receiving the completed Worksheets.
+- Client is provided with a rough draft of the bankruptcy papers within 2-4 weeks of receiving the completed Worksheets.